4 teens, 1 adult shot in Fairfax County apartment, police investigating

 FAIRFAX COUNTY, Va. — Police are investigating after five people were shot in an apartment early Tuesday morning.

-The shooting happened in the 7900 block of Janna Lee Ave in the Alexandria section of Fairfax County just before 4 a.m.
+The shooting happened just before 4 a.m. in the 7900 block of Janna Lee Avenue in the Alexandria section of Fairfax County.

+The incident happened inside an apartment building after a dispute, police said.
+It is still unknown if all the victims knew each other.

 There is currently no one in custody for the shooting, and details have not yet been released about the suspect.